 Ideally, we are 85% beneficial bacteria and 15% bad bacteria.
 These good bacteria are what keeps our guts healthy and helps improve immune function.

-We are recovering from an age of hand-sanitizing madness.
-We are killing too much of our good bacteria when we kill off the bad with antibacterial soaps to antibiotics.
+Globally, we are all still recovering from an age of hand-sanitizing madness.
+As an unfortunate byproduct, we are killing too much of our good bacteria when we kill off the bad with antibacterial soaps and antibiotics.

-SCOBY kombucha can be an excellent way to repopulate the good bacteria.
-Modern diets filled with added sugars can cause your microbiome to get out of balance and overgrow the “bad bacteria,” and it needs that extra boost that kombucha can deliver.
+SCOBY kombucha can be an excellent way to repopulate your body with good bacteria.
+Modern diets filled with added sugars can cause your microbiome to get out of balance and overgrow the bad (pathogenic) bacteria.
+That’s why all of us could benefit from the extra boost that kombucha can deliver.

 Health Benefits of SCOBY Kombucha

 The value of a SCOBY kombucha bottle goes beyond its fizz or taste.
-Here are some of the health benefits of kombucha tea:
+Here are some of the health benefits of delicious kombucha tea.

 The drink is packed with probiotics, which is the key to gut health.
 Enzymes like glucaric and lactic acid increase digestion.

 Kombucha can crowd out the bad bacteria by populating beneficial bacteria.
-Some research shows improvement of leaky gut and possible healing of gastric ulcers.
+Research shows that healthy populations of beneficial bacteria can help a host of ailments and illnesses, including leaky gut and possible healing of gastric ulcers.

-It is made with black tea, which contains polyphenols that can also help with weight loss.
-It is also chockfull of B vitamins, vitamin E, vitamin A, vitamin C, and beta-carotene.
+SCOBY kombucha is made with black tea, which contains polyphenols that can also help with weight loss.
+It is also chock full of B vitamins, vitamin E, vitamin A, vitamin C, and beta-carotene.

 Glucaric acid is a component that research has shown to prevent cancer and support the natural cleaning of the body.
 It also has gluconic acid, which may help fight certain pathogens such as those that cause food-borne illnesses, according to 2009 research.